cdcox/multistage_network/README.txt

 1. Unpack the model file and the csv.

-2. Run the model, it should generate a figure similar (but not identical as connecitons randomize each run) to figure 9 in the above mentioned.
+2. Run the model, it should generate a figure similar (but not identical as connections randomize each run) to figure 9 in the above mentioned paper.

-3. synapse_monitor can be used to probe state of individual synapses throughout firing train
+3. synapse_monitor can be used to probe state of individual synapses throughout firing train.

-4. cell_monitor can be used to monitor region specific spiking
+4. cell_monitor can be used to monitor region specific spiking.